 It can be extremely difficult to feel anxious, depressed, and seemingly unable to make things better.
 Your desire to find a solution is a great first step, but instead of making you feel better, using pot has the potential to make things worse.

-Instead of focusing on why pot may not be the best option, let's discuss some alternatives.
+Instead of focusing on why pot may not be the best option, consider exploring some alternatives.
 Have you tried meditation?
 Some find meditation useful in relieving anxiety.
-You may also want to look into additional mind-body practices such as yoga or tai-chi from the Go Ask Alice! archives.
-For additional information, check out the related Go Ask Alice! question, Can I treat depression on my own?
+You may also want to look into additional mind-body practices such as yoga or tai-chi.
+For additional information, check out the related Go Ask Alice!
+Q&A, Can I treat depression on my own?
 And what about adding regular aerobic exercise to your treatment regimen if you haven't done so already?
 Research shows that this may help to decrease anxiety and depression.

 You mention that meds aren't doing the trick.
 Has your health care provider tried prescribing different types?
 Unfortunately, sometimes trial and error is required to find the right type and dosage.
 But with or without meds, a counselor or therapist may be able to help you explore ways to address the frustrating feelings you're experiencing.
 Even though "medicinal marijuana" has become a hot topic in the media and politics, there is little evidence that using pot helps with depression and anxiety.

 Feeling stuck with such an upsetting problem may leave you searching for any possible solution, but your determination, along with support from health care providers, will likely help keep your depression, anxiety, and panic attacks in check.
 You can do it!Alice!